AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 7. `MyViewController` is still retained by closure, so it will retain it's resources until the request completes
 8. Request might not complete for a while (depending on networking configs and etc)

-**As result**: memory consumption will grow, operations will continue running event if results are not required any more.
+**As result**: memory consumption will grow, operations will continue running even if there is no need for results anymore.
 We have to fix this because memory and CPU resources are limited.

 ## Bugfix 1.1 - Async with Callbacks (full story)